K. Selva Bharathy: Career

-He made his directorial debut with the Tamil film Ninaithen Vandhai (1998) starring Vijay, Rambha and Devayani.
-Ninaithen Vandhai was a Tamil remake of the Telugu film Pelli Sandadi (1996) and became a successful venture in the box office.
+He made his directorial debut with the Tamil film Ninaithen Vandhai (1998) starring Vijay in the main lead role alongside Rambha and Devayani.
+Ninaithen Vandhai was a Tamil remake of the Telugu film Pelli Sandadi (1996) and became a successful venture at the Tamil Nadu box office.
 He had insisted that he opted to use body double of Rambha instead of casting Rambha herself in "Vannanilavae Vannanilavae" song sequence in Ninaithen Vandhai.
 Selva eventually wanted to shoot the song with both Vijay and Rambha, but Rambha during the meantime had given callsheet to a Telugu film and the director decided to not disturb Rambha due to her Telugu film commitments.
 It was without the knowledge of Rambha that director went ahead with the strategy of incorporating a body double option by roping in a dancer who could ideally fit in Rambha's mould in order to complete the shooting of the song.

-Following the success of Ninaithen Vandhai, he collaborated with Vijay in two more remake films; Priyamaanavale (2000) with Simran and Vaseegara (2003) with Sneha which were also well received by the audience.
+Following the success of Ninaithen Vandhai, he collaborated with Vijay again in two more remakes; Priyamaanavale (2000) with Simran and Vaseegara (2003) with Sneha which were also well received by the audience.
 His other directorial ventures post Vaseegara, such as Anbe Vaa (2005), Pasupathy c/o Rasakkapalayam (2007), Murattu Kaalai (2012) and Kadhalai Thavira Verondrum Illai (2014) did not exactly live upto the expectations as they were considered predominantly as low profile releases and were deemed below average in the box office.
 He frequently collaborated with comedian Vivek in Anbe Vaa, Pasupathy c/o Rasakkapalayam and Murattu Kaalai whereas Vivek's comical hilarious performances had turned out to be the only saving graces in those films that kept the films somewhat engaging to a certain extent.
 Selva Bharathy cast in blind musician Comagan alongside other Raaga Priya orchestra members for the song "Uyir Thantha Thaye" for the emotional climax sequence in Pasupathy c/o Rasakkapalayam.